PycraftDeveloper/PMMA/testing report.md

 _Note: It's important to identify here that `OpenGL (PMMA)` and `OpenGL (Pyglet)` use the same API (OpenGL) for their rendering, but the interface between OpenGL and the relevant draw functionality is NOT the same.
 As such they are identified separately_

+_Note: It's important to identify here the system specifications used to achieve this data - as this test will vary in result between different hardware, however the overall trend will remain the same.
+CPU: `Intel Core i3-1115G4`.
+RAM: `7.8 GB @ 3733 MT/s` (virtual memory was not observed to have been used by the test).
+GPU: `Intel UHD Graphics` w/ 3.9 GB shared vRAM._